Redefining PR : Inspired by the New York Times

 About NickoleneScholar, peace-promoter, educator, friend.
 I'm currently a graduate student studying Mass Communication at Boston University.
 I'm interested in educational equality, using the media promote great things, international sustainability, and bridging the gap of disproportionate representation in the media.

 Posted on February 1, 2012, in Boston University, College of Communication, Marketing/Communications, Other, PRSA, Public Relations and tagged Boston University, College of Communication, marketing, New York Times, Social Media, social media marketing.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Redefining PR : Inspired by the New York Times.

 Comments are closed.